p-ayam/Digital-Synthesis-Lab/README.md

 ### 2.2.
 Function (MySQL)

-The database provides a function like `format_date_diff`(date2 date, date1 date)` for the data analysts who will get access to the MySQL database in order to calculate the differences between two dates, two dates (date2 > date1) with the resulting value returned as a string in the form of YYYY-MM-DD.
+The database provides a function like `format_date_diff(date2, date1)` for the data analysts who will get access to the MySQL database.
+The function takes in two dates (date2 > date1) and returns the differences between two, as a string in the form of YYYY-MM-DD.

 ```
 CREATE FUNCTION `format_date_diff`(date2 date, date1 date) RETURNS varchar(10) CHARSET utf8mb4